Updated: Sep 21

 In western Michigan, many counties require parties to go through mediation to help resolve their case.
+Mediation is commonly being held via Zoom at this time.
 I'm often met with questions and fears from clients about mediation and how it works.
 Mediation can be used for family law cases, estates and many other types of cases.
 Let's look at some of the common questions.

 Will I have to be in the same room as my ex or the other party?
 No. While some mediators may have you in the same room, I have found it is more successful to use "shuttle diplomacy" and almost always do so with my clients.
 This means that both parties (and their attorneys) are in separate rooms away from each other, using their attorney and the mediator to "shuttle" between the parties to reach a resolution.
 Many times, the parties won't even see each other at all.

 Will I be able to speak privately to my attorney?
 Yes.
 You will have plenty of time to speak confidentially/privately with your attorney to receive legal advice and guidance.

 Will I need to make a decision that day?
 You should be prepared to make a decision that resolves your case on your mediation date as that is the purpose of mediation.
 Mediation puts you in control of the solution to the case versus letting a Judge decide.
 Statistics show that those that reach a resolution in mediation are much happier with their resolution versus litigating in front of a Judge.

 What should I be aware of to prepare for mediation?
 Mediation is punctuated by long periods of time where you may be alone in a room while the mediator and attorneys speak or the mediator speaks to the other party and periods where the mediator will come back to meet with you and need an answer quickly.
 Be prepared to make decisions quickly and be prepared to wait while the mediator works with the attorneys and other party involved.
 If there are specific issues you want addressed, make sure you write these down ahead of time and bring them with you.